Electric scooter rental trial

 Download the app and enjoy your ride!

-Make an expression of interest using the key worker long term rental sign up form.
+Make an expression of interest using the key worker subscription form.

-Your details will be verified by the Wind Mobility team before getting in touch with you about the next steps and booking an appointment to collect your e-scooter from a city centre location, or have it delivered to your work or home address for free!
+Your details will be verified by the SuperPedestrian team before getting in touch with you about the next steps.

 How much does it cost?

-On-street hire costs 12p per minute (inclusive of VAT).
+On-street hire costs 20p per minute + 50p unlock fee (inclusive of VAT).

 Where can I ride the e-scooter?

-The map below shows where you can ride electric scooters.
+The map below shows where you can ride electric scooters in the city centre.
 The e-scooters will not work outside the Nottingham City Council boundary.

 - Riding an e-scooter on a pavement is illegal